Thanks for the support everyone. Let's have some hard questions to finish off the week!

 University of York

-Favourite thing to do in science I like to study the world by being part of it instead of sitting at my desk.
+Favourite thing to do in my job I like to study the world by being part of it instead of sitting at my desk.
 If I want to help make a better train or aeroplane, I want to know what it is like to be a train driver or a pilot.

 I ask “why do big accidents happen” and “how do we stop big accidents from happening”.